mpomery/aristotle-metadata-registry/docs/installing/technical_requirements.rst

 Technical requirements
 ======================

-The Aristotle Metadata Registry is built on the django framework which supports a wide range of operating systems and databases.
+The Aristotle Metadata Registry is built on the Django framework which supports a wide range of operating systems and databases.
 While Aristotle-MDR should support most of these only a small set of configurations have been thoroughly tested on the `Travis-CI <https://travis-ci.org/aristotle-mdr/aristotle-metadata-registry/>`_